-There is no doubt that sexual harassment and assault is a real problem for women and men, and the #MeToo movement has brought attention to it like never before.
-In the midst of the conversation, though, it seems like it would be a huge mistake to view all members of the opposite sex as the enemy.
+There is no doubt that sexual harassment and assault is a real problem for women and men.
+The #MeToo movement has brought attention to it like never before.
+But in the midst of the conversation, it seems a mistake to see all members of the opposite sex as the enemy.

 We can take advantage of this moment in time to individually and collectively do our part to make this world a better place – one where we teach and expect men and women to value each other.
 That will bring about real and lasting change in relationships.

-Believe it or not, there are still men who are respectful of women and are actively encouraging them, promoting them in organizations, and holding their opinion in high esteem.
+Believe it or not, there are still men who are respectful of women and are actively encouraging them.
+They are promoting them in organizations and holding their opinion in high esteem.

 While the #MeToo campaign has produced some long overdue constructive conversation and accountability for inappropriate behavior, there is a potential downside.
-Some experts believe the campaign has created a climate of mistrust between men and women, leaving many guys feeling fearful and anxious that a behavior with good intention could be taken out of context and come back to haunt them.
+Some experts believe the campaign created a climate of mistrust between men and women, which leaves many guys to feel fearful and anxious that a behavior with good intention could get taken out of context and come back to haunt them.
 Some guys are choosing to give up even trying to be in relationship with women.

 Dr. Richard Weissbourd, director of the Making Caring Common Project at Harvard, along with his team, stumbled upon some troubling findings as they sought to identify young people’s challenges and hopes, and who influences the way they think about relationships.
-Of the more than 3000 young adults and high school students surveyed, at least one-third of respondents said: It is rare to see a woman treated in an inappropriately sexualized manner on television; and that too much attention is being given to the issue of sexual assault.
+Of the more than 3000 young adults and high school students surveyed, at least one-third of respondents said: It is rare to see a woman treated in an inappropriately sexualized manner on television; and that there is too much attention on the issue of sexual assault.

 - Don’t leave it to your child’s imagination to figure out what is appropriate and inappropriate behavior in relationships.

 - Model respectful and healthy interactions with the opposite sex.